Tausty/Flag_Protocol/README.md

 (this will be from the perspective of the person that is sending the information)

 the first transfer of information will be
-123 = the grid looks hand made
+123 = the grid looks handmade
 321 = the grid looks random
-If sender sends 321, try to only use 1 flag at a time (exept for error prevention)
+If sender sends 321, try to only use 1 flag at a time (except for error prevention)

 then continues as normal